YOU WANT TO BE

 3. Using yoga to heal isn’t complicated, but it does have to be a consistent part of your life.

 Years after yoga rescued me from stress and anxiety, I trained in Integrative Yoga Therapy to deepen my understanding of yoga’s transformative power.

 I began teaching a few group classes and working with individuals to help them use yoga to manage their stress.

 Over the next decade, I built a yoga therapy practice serving yoga studios, hospitals, businesses, and private clients.

-These years of experience revealed that a few simple practices and teachings can be transformational for the vast majority of people.
+These years of experience revealed that a few simple therapeutic practices and teachings can be transformational for the vast majority of people struggling with stress.

 (Like they were for me!)